-- 4.1 Administration - 4.1.1 Authorization to Operate a Facility - 4.1.1.1 As a condition for being authorized by the Division to operate a facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the Requirements of this Chapter, in addition to the Requirements of Chapters 1 through 3. - 4.2 Personnel - 4.2.1 Staff-to-Child Ratios During Hours When Children are Awake - 4.2.1.1 During hours when children are awake, a building with a licensed capacity of 12 or fewer children shall have no fewer than one direct care worker on duty on the premises when children are present.
-When no children are present, there shall be one employee who can be reached by telephone. - 4.2.1.2 During hours when children are awake, a building with a licensed capacity of 13 children or more, shall have one direct care worker on duty on the premises for every 10 children or fraction thereof when children are present.
-When no children are present, there shall be one employee who can be reached by telephone. - 4.2.2 Staff-to-Child Ratios During Hours When Children are Sleeping - 4.2.2.1 During hours when children are sleeping, a building with a licensed capacity of 12 or fewer children, all of whom are of the same gender, shall have one direct care worker on duty on the premises when children are present.
+- 4.2.1 Staff-to-Child Ratios During Hours When Children are Awake - 4.2.1.1 (Rule 4.02) During hours when children are awake, a building with a licensed capacity of 12 or fewer children shall have no fewer than one direct care worker on duty on the premises when children are present.
+When no children are present, there shall be one employee who can be reached by telephone. - 4.2.1.2 (Rule 4.03) During hours when children are awake, a building with a licensed capacity of 13 children or more, shall have one direct care worker on duty on the premises for every 10 children or fraction thereof when children are present.
+When no children are present, there shall be one employee who can be reached by telephone. - 4.2.2 Staff-to-Child Ratios During Hours When Children are Sleeping - 4.2.2.1 (Rule 4.04) During hours when children are sleeping, a building with a licensed capacity of 12 or fewer children, all of whom are of the same gender, shall have one direct care worker on duty on the premises when children are present.
 The direct care worker shall be in the area where children sleep or in any area within close proximity to the area(s) where children sleep.
 The direct care worker shall not be required to be awake.
 An additional employee shall be on call and available to reach the building, when called, within 30 consecutive minutes.
-If the building is coeducational, the direct care worker shall be on duty and awake. - 4.2.2.2 During hours when children are sleeping, a building with a licensed capacity of 13 children or more, shall have one direct care worker on duty on the premises and awake for each 16 children or fraction thereof, when children are present.
+If the building is co-educational, the direct care worker shall be on duty and awake. - 4.2.2.2 (Rule 4.05) During hours when children are sleeping, a building with a licensed capacity of 13 children or more, shall have one direct care worker on duty on the premises and awake for each 16 children or fraction thereof, when children are present.
 The direct care worker shall be in the area where children sleep or in any area within close proximity to the area(s) where children sleep.
-An additional employee shall be on call and available to reach the facility, when called, within 30 consecutive minutes.

-4.2.3 Recreation

-4.2.3.1 A facility with a licensed capacity of 13 children or more shall designate one fulltime employee to plan, coordinate and lead recreational, physical exercise and leisure time activities for children.
+An additional employee shall be on call and available to reach the facility, when called, within 30 consecutive minutes. - 4.2.3 Recreation.
+(Rule 4.06) A facility with a licensed capacity of 13 children or more shall designate one full-time employee to plan, coordinate and lead recreational, physical exercise and leisure time activities for children.